 - Additional information where necessary to accurately show proposed work

-- DO ensure that your pre-manufactured guard/handrail system complies with all structural requirements of the building code.
-Contact the Building Division by email at email@example.com if you are not sure
+- Do ensure that your pre-manufactured guard/handrail system complies with all structural requirements of the building code.
+Note that most plastic components are NOT allowed.

-- DO NOT construct your deck on “deck blocks”.
-There are some exceptions; contact the Building Division by email at firstname.lastname@example.org for more information
+- Do not construct your deck on “deck blocks”.
+There are some exceptions; contact the Building Division by email for more information

 Building Permit Application Requirements

 - Application for a Permit to Construct or Demolish, including Schedule 1 - Designer Information